AI-and-Blockchain/S23_PredictChain/readme.md

 In addition to this readme, we have also created some Sphinx documentation for our python code.
 This details the usage and qualities of all important functions, classes, and variables within PredictChain.
-This documentation is in html format and can be found at [docs/sphinx/index.html](docs/sphinx/index.html) or at our [GitHub pages](https://ai-and-blockchain.github.io/S23_PredictChain).
+This documentation is in html format and can be found at [docs/sphinx/index.html](docs/sphinx/index.html).
 For the best viewing experience, we recommend cloning the repository and opening up the index.html file locally in a web browser.

 ## Quick Start